YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What haircut is safer if the sides look too thick and the top looks thin?

-In simple words, reduce contrast without disturbing the grafted zone.
+The practical goal is to reduce contrast without disturbing the grafted zone.
 That may mean trimming the sides carefully, leaving the top alone, and avoiding very close guards.

 When the donor is cut too short, tiny color differences, healing dots, shock loss, and uneven density become easier to see.
 The patient may then believe the donor was damaged, even when the area simply needs time and length.